-Developers should, where required, undertake more detailed hydrological and hydraulic assessments of the watercourses to verify flood extent (including latest climate change allowances which are expected to be updated in 2019), to inform development zoning within the site and prove, if required, whether the Sequential and Exception Tests are satisfied (for windfall sites not included in the plan, evidence on the Sequential Test must be submitted in FRAs).
+Developers should, where required, undertake more detailed hydrological and hydraulic assessments of the watercourses to verify flood extent, to inform development zoning within the site and prove, if required, whether the Sequential and Exception Tests are satisfied (for windfall sites not included in the plan, evidence on the Sequential Test must be submitted in FRAs).
 Where a site-specific FRA has produced modelling outlines which differ from the Flood Map for Planning then a full evidence-based review would be required.
 Where the watercourses are embanked, the effect of overtopping and breach must be considered and appropriately assessed.

 All new development within the 1% AEP (Annual Exceedance Probability) flood extent including an allowance for climate change (for the lifetime of the development) must not normally result in a net loss of flood storage capacity.
 Where possible, opportunities should be sought to achieve an increase in the provision of floodplain storage.
-Where proposed development results in a change in building footprint, the developer should ensure that it does not impact upon the ability of the floodplain to store or convey water, and seek opportunities to provide floodplain betterment.
+Where proposed development results in a change in building footprint, the developer should ensure that it does not impact upon the ability of the floodplain to store or convey water and seek opportunities to provide floodplain betterment.
 Similarly, where ground levels are elevated to raise the development out of the floodplain, compensatory floodplain storage within areas that currently lie outside the floodplain should normally be provided so the total volume of the floodplain storage is not reduced.

-A revised NPPF was published on 24 July 2018 and sets out Government's planning policies for England and how these are expected to be applied.
+A revised NPPF was published was published on 20 July 2021 and sets out Government's planning policies for England and how these are expected to be applied.
 This revised Framework replaces the previous NPPF published in March 2012.